AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 ---

-1. Connect USB rear supply port to Pc with a USB data cable and press central button (K2)
+1. Connect USB back supply port to Pc with a USB data cable and press central button (K2)
 2. On Aida DSP OS' display should appear "USB mass storage mode"
 3. In your Pc explore the new usb mass storage device
 4. Open file under .config/config with a simple text editor